Thinking About a New Scope? Think Big!

 The Key to Consistency

-All OMI and Galaxy mirrors are tested and certified with laser interferometry to be diffraction limited over the entire face of the mirror.
+All OMI and Ostahowski Optics mirrors are tested and certified with laser interferometry to be diffraction limited over the entire face of the mirror.
 It is important to note the distinction between measuring the entire surface with interferometry and measuring only a cross section of the mirror, as with the zonal Foucault test.
 An interferogram measures the shape of the mirror's entire wavefront.
 The P-V, RMS and Strehl values obtained from the interferometric test provide an accurate representation of the mirror's figure.
 The zonal Foucault test measures only along one cross section of the mirror's wavefront.
 From the data acquired in the zonal Foucault test you can estimate the Peak to Valley wavefront error.
 RMS and Strehl values must be "inferred" by assuming that the mirror is rotationally symmetric, but for lack of data, these inferred values can never be as accurate as the values obtained with interferometry.
 Inferring the RMS and Strehl from Foucault test data consistently overstates the quality of a mirror.

 Producing an accurate interferogram is a time consuming and expensive process.
 It requires costly equipment and technical expertise.
 The results of this effort are accurate RMS wavefront error and Strehl ratio values.
 These are the most important values to the customer as they are the best predictor of performance at the eyepiece.
 RMS and Strehl tell you much more about mirror quality than the simple P-V measurement.
-This is one reason we offer OMI and Galaxy mirrors.
-With a Galaxy or OMI mirror you can be assured that the P-V, RMS and Strehl values are accurate because they are determined by interferometry.
+This is one reason we offer OMI and Ostahowski Optics mirrors.
+With a Ostahowski Optics or OMI mirror you can be assured that the P-V, RMS and Strehl values are accurate because they are determined by interferometry.

 How Interferometry Works